frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 ## Integrity Options

-Exctraction function and classes accepts a few options that are needed to manage integrity behaviour:
+Extraction function and classes accepts a few options that are needed to manage integrity behaviour:

 ### On Error